 A closer translation of the above would be "Before Abraham ever came into existence, I AM".
 This brings a distinction between the eternal existence of Jesus Christ and the creation of the man Abraham.
 The Greek word is "genesthai", meaning "to become".
-The translation I have used, however, succintly brings out the depth of his statement.
+The translation I have used, however, succinctly brings out the depth of his statement.
 "Abraham was" - he was bound by time.
-At one time he never existed Then he came into existence and was bound by time in turn.
-Jesus says in effect, I am not bound by time. what does he say?
+At one time he never existed.
+Then he came into existence and was bound by time in turn.
+Jesus says in effect, I am not bound by time.
+What does he say?
 Before Abraham was, I have been?
 No, he does not.
 The statement is quite out tune of with English grammar but we are dealing with Divine grammar!
 After the aorist infinitive clause "Before Abraham was", properly the perfect clause and tense should follow but does not.
 Jesus says BEFORE Abraham, I AM.
 He uses the present tense because he is eternal and always exists in the present as God does!
 He does not merely claim to have existed before Abraham, he claims to be eternally existent.

 Not only does he claim to be eternally existent, he leaves his hearers in no doubt as to who he was claiming to be.
 They immediately took up stones to stone him for they considered that this was blasphemy.
 By doing this they showed that they had not failed to grasp the import of Jesus' claim.
 Have you grasped it?